carpentries/sandpaper/tests/testthat/_snaps/utils-sidebar.md

-# a sidebar can be and will have sequential numbers
+# a sidebar can be created with a specific episode and will have sequential numbers

     Code
       writeLines(sb)